deathworlders/online/content/book/deathworlders/chapter-24-alien-world.md

-And... that was the problem.
-It had been *exciting:* not just the thrill of pushing the limits in her relationship with Julian, but... well.
+And...that was the problem.
+It had been *exciting:* not just the thrill of pushing the limits in her relationship with Julian, but...well.
 They could have pushed the boat out in private, but they'd chosen to invite Xiù in. *Allison* had chosen to invite Xiù in.
 Into something she wouldn't normally have shared with anybody, into her sex life and into her relationship with her boyfriend.